 The first adjustment will take place on 1 October in the Year following the first Year of this Code.

-Liability where First Gas is the Liable Party under Multiple Agreements
+Liability where First Gas is the Liable Party

 Where:

-First Gas is the Liable Party; and
+First Gas is the Liable Party (including under the indemnity set out in section 12.10); and

-First Gas’ liability is wholly or partially caused or contributed to by a breach of a TSA and/or ICA by one or more other Shippers or Interconnected Parties (Liable Third Parties), and First Gas recovers (using reasonable endeavours to pursue and seek recovery of those amounts, or pursuant to section 16.12) any amount from those Liable Third Parties in respect of that breach,
+First Gas’ liability is or may be wholly or partially caused or contributed to by a breach of a TSA and/or ICA by one or more other Shippers or Interconnected Parties (Liable Third Parties),

-then First Gas’ liability shall be limited to the aggregate of the amount so recovered plus any First Gas-caused liability (where the First Gas-caused liability is any amount which First Gas caused or contributed to as a result of failing to act as a Reasonable and Prudent Operator, which in any event shall be limited to the Capped Amounts).
+then First Gas’ liability shall be limited to the aggregate of the amount received by First Gas in payment from any such Liable Third Party (including under any indemnity from the Liable Third Party) in respect of any such breach by the Liable Third Party which gave rise to such liability for First Gas (less any reasonable costs and expenses, including legal costs and expenses on a solicitor and own client basis, incurred by First Gas in connection with pursuing any such recovery) plus any First Gas-caused liability (where the First Gas-caused liability is any amount which First Gas caused or contributed to as a result of failing to act as a Reasonable and Prudent Operator, which in any event shall be limited to the Capped Amounts).
+First Gas is to use its reasonable endeavours to pursue and seek recovery from the Liable Third Party of any damages payable to First Gas as a result of a breach by the Liable Third Party of the relevant TSA and/or ICA.

 Where:

-First Gas is the Liable Party; and
+First Gas is the Liable Party (including under the indemnity set out in section 12.10); and

-First Gas is liable to one or more Shippers or Interconnected Parties under any TSA and/or any ICA (each TSA and ICA being a Coincident Agreement); and
+First Gas is or may be liable to one or more Shippers or Interconnected Parties under any TSA and/or any ICA (each such TSA and ICA being a Coincident Agreement); and

-the sum of First Gas’ liability to the Other Party and to any other Shippers and Interconnected Parties before the application of any monetary caps (the Apparent Liability) exceeds the relevant Capped Amount,
+the sum of First Gas’ liability (including under the indemnity set out in section 12.10 or equivalent indemnity given by First Gas under a Coincident Agreement) to the Other Party and to any other Shippers and Interconnected Parties before the application of any monetary caps (the Apparent Liability) exceeds the Capped Amount,

-then the maximum aggregate liability of First Gas to the Other Party shall be reduced to an amount determined and notified to the Other Party by First Gas, which amount shall reflect the proportion that First Gas’ liability to the Other Party bears to the Apparent Liability, provided that the aggregate of First Gas’ liability to the Other Party and under all Coincident Agreements shall not exceed the relevant Capped Amount.
+then the maximum aggregate liability of First Gas to the Other Party shall be reduced to an amount determined and notified to the Other Party by First Gas, which amount shall reflect the proportion that First Gas’ liability to the Other Party bears to the Apparent Liability, provided that the aggregate of First Gas’ liability to the Other Party and under all Coincident Agreements shall not exceed the Capped Amount.

-Where the Liable Party is not First Gas, the maximum aggregate liability of the Liable Party to First Gas under the relevant TSA shall not exceed the relevant Capped Amount.
+Where the Liable Party is not First Gas, the maximum aggregate liability of the Liable Party to First Gas under the relevant TSA and any Coincident Agreements shall not exceed the Capped Amount.

 General